 COFE will by default solve its flowsheets in a background thread.
 This allows for the main thread (that is responsible for user interaction and updating the windows) to continue functioning properly, and allows for continuing to use COFE while a flowsheet is solving.
 It also allows for solving multiple flowsheets at the same time.
 To be able to solve in a background thread, COFE saves the document, and reloads it in a different thread.
 Therefore, if Save or Load do not function properly for any of the flowsheet elements, this will fail.
 It could also cause multi-threading issues to arise, if not properly implemented by the flowsheet elements.
 To disable solving in a background thread, make sure that "Allow solving in a background thread" is not checked.

 Parametric studies are always solved in background threads; to make effective use of a multi-core computer, COFE will use multiple background threads to solve a parametric study.
 By default, COFE allows for multiple solution threads for solving parametric studies.
 If you find that parametric studies do not result expected solutions, or you run into unexpected crashes when running parametric studies, the possibility exists that a flowsheet component does not deal well with multi-threading.
 Please try in this case setting the maximum number of concurrent solutions for parametric studies to 1.

-By default, a COFE unit operation dialog opens when you double-click a Unit Operation.
-This behaviour can be changed by selecting "Show Unit's GUI" when double-clicking a Unit Operation; in this case the COFE dialog will be skipped, and the Unit Operation's private dialog will be shown directly.
+By default, the Unit Operation properties dialog opens when you double-click a Unit Operation.
+This behaviour can be changed by selecting "Edit Unit operation" when double-clicking a Unit Operation; in this case the Unit Operation properties dialog will be skipped, and the Unit Operation's private dialog will be shown directly.